Bluedot-Innovation/PointSDK-CleverTapIntegrationExample-Android/README.md

-# UrbanAirship Events Example
+# CleverTap Events Example

-A sample project used to test the integration between UrbanAirship SDK and Bluedot Point SDK.
+A sample project used to test the integration between CleverTap SDK and Bluedot Point SDK.

 ## Getting started